Student support services

 Leiden University offers intensive support and advice to ensure your studies go smoothly and successfully.
 However, if they are not going completely according to plan, remember that we can always provide more individual support.

-Extra support from the start
+Support from the start

 We’ll be there for you with advice and support from the moment you begin your studies.
 For example, during a personal introductory meeting we’ll put you in touch with a student adviser.
 Moreover, throughout the year you can count on receiving enough contact hours, the benefit of small mentoring groups and study progress interviews.
 During your second year you’ll draft a study plan to smoothen the progress of your studies.